Robert M. Friedlander, MD, MA

 Chairman of the University of Pittsburgh Department of Neurological Surgery and co-director of the UPMC Neurological Institute

 Dr. Friedlander's research will focus on synthesis of melatonin in the brain and if the natural decline in melatonin synthesis with age contributes to age-related neurodegeneration.
-A breakthrough in this regard would lead to the establishment of a mouse model of age-related neurodegeneration with a future goal to use this model to identify new strategies for preventing neuro-degenerative diseases, such as dementia.
+A breakthrough in this regard would lead to the establishment of a mouse model of age-related neurodegeneration.
+Additionally, a future goal of this model would be its use to identify new strategies for preventing neuro-degenerative diseases, such as dementia.

 The Scientist Behind the Mission